ozello/project-test-angularjs-protractor/README.md

 # project-test-angularjs-protractor
-Automation tests in angularjs application with protractor.
+Automation tests in angularjs applications with protractor.